 Inside loop(): The first command sets the voltage of the LED pin to the high value (5V), turning on the LED.
 The second command is a 1 s (1000 ms) delay.
 (Basically, do nothing for 1 second.)
 The third command sets the voltage of the LED to the LOW value (0 V), turning off the LED.
 Then there is another 1000 ms delay.
-Then everything repeats - the LED will repeatedly blink on and off until the program is changed or power is removed.
+Then everything repeats - the LED will repeatedly blink on and off.